Inflationary vs. Deflationary Shocks

-A pandemic is generally classified as a deflationary shock.
-It goes something like this: during a pandemic, everyone stays home, so everyone spends less.
+A pandemic is generally classified as a deflationary shock: during a pandemic, everyone stays home, so everyone spends less.
 As demand for goods goes down, prices of those goods go down, too.
 Since people are buying less, companies have to lay off many of their employees.
 Since many people are being laid off, people are spending less — and so the cycle continues.

 Over the past week, whispers around disinflation/deflation made their way into mainstream media headlines.
 Naturally, this led to a lot of questions, the one worth writing about here: what does a deflationary shock mean for bitcoin?